Welcome to the Division of Gastroenterology (GI). We hope you find our commitment to excellence to resonate with you.

-The Raymond and Ruth Perelman Center for Advanced Medicine opened in 2008.
+The Raymond and Ruth Perelman Center for Advanced Medicine opened in 2008 and has expanded since.
 It is a state-of-the-art, 600,000+ square foot outpatient facility adjacent to the Hospital of the University of Pennsylvania.
 It is the home of the gastroenterology outpatient clinics and endoscopy unit.
 Also, we coordinate our clinical practice at Penn Presbyterian Medical Center, Penn Medicine at Radnor, Pennsylvania Hospital, and the Philadelphia VA Medical Center.
-In aggregate, we conduct 40,000 office visits per year and 33,000 procedures per year.
+In aggregate, we conduct 45,000 office visits per year and 40,000 procedures per year.
 We are committed to the education and training of students, residents and GI Fellows as future leaders.